Updated: Feb 2

 Choose medium to firm plastic or rubber designed for dogs.
 Ask your veterinarian for their recommendations on what's safe for your pup's teeth.

 One great way to encourage chewing and playing with toys is to give your pup enthusiastic attention when he picks something up!

 Pet, play, and praise when your pup picks up or chews a toy.
+(Unless he doesn't want to be touched, then don't pet him.)
 If he drops it, see if you can get him to pick it up again and then give attention!
 (If he walks away or gets mouthy, stop petting.)

 Chewing Inappropriate Objects

 Teaching & reinforcing GOOD habits and what is good to chew is your best defense against naughty chewing.

 Puppy-proof your puppy’s areas so the most appealing objects are the right objects!
 You can put movable things in closets or in storage bins, and you can use exercise pens or other barriers to block furniture.